MohammedAffaq/js-school-project-MohammedAffaq/README.md

   - Tablet (768–1023px)
   - Desktop (≥1024px)

+## Task 3 – JavaScript: Interactivity & Dynamic Content

+### Description
+Added interactivity to the Timeline App by fetching event data, dynamically rendering it on the page and enabling modal popups for detailed event views.

+### What’s Included
+- Loaded event details from data/events.json using fetch() in script.js.
+- Created event cards dynamically based on JSON data (year, title, image).
+- Clicking on an event image opens a modal in the center of the screen.
+- Modal displays:
+  - Event title
+  - Center-aligned event image
+  - Event description
+- Added a Close button (✖) to dismiss the modal.

 ## Goal
 A timeline web app built from scratch using HTML, CSS, JS, TypeScript and React.